ibm-cloud-docs/discovery/using.md

   You can write natural language queries (such as "IBM Watson partnerships") using the {{site.data.keyword.discoveryshort}} tooling or the API.
   {: tip}

 Trained collections will return a `confidence` score in the result of a natural language query.
 See [Confidence scores](/docs/services/discovery/train-tooling.html#confidence) for details.

+{{site.data.keyword.discoveryfull}} Visual Insights is an experimental feature that you can use to visually explore connections identified by {{site.data.keyword.discoveryshort}}'s understanding of semantic elements, relations, concepts, and more.
+For more information, see [{{site.data.keyword.discoveryfull}} Visual Insights](/docs/services/discovery/visual-insights.html).

+{{site.data.keyword.discoveryfull}} Knowledge Graph is a beta feature which provides new end-points for querying entities and relations across documents.
+This includes context-based searches and relevance ranking.
+See [{{site.data.keyword.discoveryfull}} Knowledge Graph](/docs/services/discovery/building-kg.html) for more information.

 For more information about writing queries, see:
 - [Getting started with querying tutorial](/docs/services/discovery/getting-started-query.html)